hirsch-sw/regex_workshop/README.md

 The best guide is the powerpoint presentation `regex_SH_20240605.pptx`, which will give you an overview of the topics covered.

 ## Source data
-In the regex R project branch, you'll find regex_prep, which prepares [the data](https://www.kaggle.com/datasets/nipunarora8/most-liked-comments-on-youtube) (kindly put together by nipunarora8 on Kaggle) for the workshop.
+You'll find [the data](https://www.kaggle.com/datasets/nipunarora8/most-liked-comments-on-youtube) (kindly put together by nipunarora8 on Kaggle) for the workshop in `00_data/youtube_dataset.csv`.

 ## Examples for practice
 `01_code/regex_examples.R` goes through the different practical applications of the techniques mentioned in the presentation.